-☐ REGISTRATION CHANGE - complete this section if dropping and/or swapping a course.
-Class Department Course Credit Registration Change Section Grading Basis Number Name Number (Permission Required for S/U or audit Hours Action Number Drop Add Letter S/U Audit Student Signature: Date: Faculty Advisor's Signature: Date:
+Registration on Change Class Number Department Course Number Section Number Grading Basis (Permission Required for S/U or audit Credit Hours Drop Add Letter S/U Audit

 Complete all sections.
 Feel free to schedule an advisement appointment; email this form before our meeting time.
-If you're not scheduling an appointment or registering for Dissertation Research only, email form to Angela no later than April 15, 2022.
+If you're not scheduling an appointment or registering for Dissertation Research only, email form to Angela no later than April 15, 2023.
 Please note course scheduling subject to updates as needed.